Acceptance of Fund

 Set up of appropriate restricted program income account.
 Deposit program income checks and prepare necessary budget documents.
 Report program income as required by sponsor.
 At project termination, handle revenue earned after the grant period has ended as a departmental sales and service activity.

-For all sponsored projects, PI/PDs must notify OGSP when a technical /programmatic report is sent to the sponsor.
-This may be accomplished by sending the OGSP a copy of the report.
-For all other reports required by the sponsor (except for fiscal/ financial reports), Principal Investigators should send OGSP a copy of the report.
-Please Note: GC considers timely reporting essential to the proper stewardship of sponsored funds.
+Failing to turn in reports in a timely fashion can result in the agency’s delaying or suspending final payments on the grant or contract.
+It can also jeopardize possible future funding from the agency, not just for the PI involved, but for other GCSU researchers as well.
+Please Note: GCSU considers timely reporting essential to the proper stewardship of sponsored funds.
 Therefore, OGSP, upon consultation with the appropriate department chair, dean and vice president, may withhold sign-off on any new proposals for faculty who are seriously delinquent in their technical reporting responsibilities.

 Based on University System of Georgia retention requirements, which are more stringent than Federal regulations, all grant-related records should be kept for a period of seven (7) years from the project’s end date, unless the grant agency requires records be kept for a longer period.

-OGSP is the official repository for GC grant-related records.
+OGSP is the official repository for GCSU grant-related records.

-Grant project directors and Financial Services are responsible for ensuring that copies of technical or program reports are forwarded to the OGSP for inclusion in the official file.
+Grant project directors and Financial Services are responsible for ensuring that copies of technical/program and financial reports are forwarded to the OGSP for inclusion in the official file.

 The university is responsible for maintaining the fiscal records for each grant account.
 While grant accounts are active, the fiscal records will be maintained by the Office of Financial Services.
 Once grant funding ends and final reports are filed, all financial records will be transitioned to the OGSP for inclusion in record retention.